Race Report: Paul Gagnon’s 2016 Bike Sebring 12-hour

 February 21, 2016/ Guest

-This guest post is by Paul Gagnon who recently joined the Cruzbike Tribe riding one of Maria Parker’s old record-holding Vendettas.
+This guest post is by Paul Gagnon who recently joined the Cruzbike Community riding one of Maria Parker’s old record-holding Vendettas.
 Thanks, Paul!

 “A diamond frame recumbent is the way I describe this awesome machine.
 The elimination of a long wheel base and the efficiency of a single chain transmission translate to power I have never before experienced on a recumbent.” – Paul Gagnon